Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Dependence on the spin quantum number

 \section{Dependence on the spin quantum number}

-We briefly test whether the low-spin minimum would appear with the same geometry and the same exchange parameters, but for a hypothetical $S=1$ system.
-Figure~\ref{fig:Mn84_tower_S=1} shows the results.
-We see that the the $E(S_{\text{tot}})$ curves now remain convex for the finite systems with a minimum at $S_{\text{tot}}=0$.
-The infinite-system calculation similarly shows $M_{\text{tot}}\approx0$.
+We briefly test whether a hypothetical $S=1$ system on the same geometry and with the same exchange parameters would also feature a ground state with a finite but small value of the total spin.
+Figure~\ref{fig:Mn84_tower_S=1} shows the lowest energy in different sectors of $S_\text{tot}$ for $L=56,70,84$.
+A bond dimension of $\chi_{\text{SU(2)}}=2000$ is sufficient to obtain a variance per site of the order of $10^{-5}\text{meV}^2$.
+We find that the overall minimum (i.e., the true ground state) is always at $S_{\text{tot}}=0$.
+The infinite-system calculation similarly shows $M_{\text{tot}}\approx0$ (inset to Fig.~\ref{fig:Mn84_tower_S=1}).

-We conclude that for an $S=1$ system, the singlet ground state is robust against weak ferromagnetic perturbations, whereas it becomes susceptible to it in the case of $S=2$, resulting in a polarized ground state.
+We conclude that for an $S=1$ system, the singlet ground state is robust against weak ferromagnetic perturbations, whereas it becomes susceptible to them in the case of $S=2$ and leads to a polarized ground state.
 Intuitively, it is clear that due to a large number of internal states, a high spin can ``afford'' a coexistence of a partial polarization and quantum fluctuations to minimize the energy, and in this sense becomes more classical.
 The non-trivial result is that this transition happens between $S=1$ and $S=2$.
-This may explain the multitude of low-spin Mn-based SMMs listed in Tab.~\ref{tab:MnComplexes}, since the Mn sites have a local spin value that varies in the range $S=2\pm 0.5$ depending on the oxidation state (Mn$^{2+}$ to Mn$^{4+}$).
+This observation may explain the multitude of low-spin Mn-based SMMs listed in Tab.~\ref{tab:MnComplexes}, where the Mn sites have a local spin value that varies in the range $S=2\pm 0.5$ depending on the oxidation state (Mn$^{2+}$ to Mn$^{4+}$).